Roles in SaaS Company: Who You Need to Start Hiring When Your SaaS is Growing

 The results of the work of CTO can be also measured with metrics.

 - Velocity rate.
-It is a rate of progress for a CTO or his team.
+It is a rate of progress for a CTO or their team.
 How much work can be done during one Sprint?

 - Code coverage percentage.
 You need to do unit testing.
 Code coverage can help in evaluating the test performance and quality aspects of your software.
 It will help you know the efficiency of your development team.